sskyy/redux-event-bus/docs/usage/Listen.md

 #  Listen to a redux action

-Actually, when a action is dispatched, the action will be emit as event also.
+Actually, when a redux action is dispatched, the action will be emit as event also.
 So we can use a function to match actions.

  ```javascript
  listen(function(action){